5 Resources You Need to Start a Business

 Unless you personally have deep pockets, such as inherited wealth, figuring out where you’re going to get the money to start your own business and getting the financing in place beforehand is going to be one of the most important components of planning your business.

-Finding adequate business start up money is especially critical because there’s no guarantee that your business is going to make money right away, and certainly no guarantee that your new business will bring in enough money for you and your family to live on.
-(These Financial Strategies to Keep the Money Coming In When You're Starting a Business can help.)
+Finding adequate business start-up money is especially critical because there’s no guarantee that your business is going to make money right away and certainly no guarantee that your new business will bring in enough money for you and your family to live on.
 You can’t start a business without start-up capital, the total amount of money you need to open your doors for business, and to keep them open until sufficient revenue can be depended on.

 You’re also going to need operating capital to start a business, the amount of money it takes to keep the business going.
 Operating capital includes expenses such as salaries, wages, rent, expenses, supplies, utilities, advertising, depreciation, and interest payments.
 Small business advisors recommend that start-up expenses include at least six months operating capital.

-Personal assets, such as savings, (including RRSPs, pension funds, severance allowances), remortgaging property, credit cards, and personal property, are the most common initial source of business start up money for small businesses.
-This may be because people starting new businesses have no alternative; if you don’t have much collateral or an established credit history, getting a small business loan can be difficult.
-(See How to Get a Small Business Loan, to learn how to increase your chances of making a successful small business loan application.)
+Personal assets, such as savings, (including RRSPs, pension funds, severance allowances), remortgaging property, credit cards, and personal property, are the most common initial source of start-up money for small businesses.
+This may be because people that are starting new businesses have no alternative; if you don’t have much collateral or established credit history, getting a small business loan can be difficult.

 The last of the resources needed to start a business that will be successful is a good support system.
 When you're thinking of business support, look first to the home front.